 Coleman is an industry-leading manufacturer of camping and outdoor equipment.
 Their Camp Propane Grill is one of their best-selling models for RVs, campsites, and boats.

-This tabletop-type portable boat grills model is best for providing over 11,000 BTUs of heat spread across 180 square inches of cooking space.
+This tabletop-type portable grill model is best for providing over 11,000 BTUs of heat spread across 180 square inches of cooking space.

-One of the things we like the most about this boat grills model is the wind-blocking panels, which can also serve as side shelves for holding things.
+One of the things we like the most about this grill is the wind-blocking panels, which can also serve as side shelves for holding things.

-The Coleman Camp Propane boat grills model comes with perfect flow technology to help you cook efficiently even in windy or other extreme conditions.
+The Coleman Camp Propane Grill comes with perfect flow technology to help you cook efficiently even in windy or other extreme conditions.